XML RSS

 The bacteria begin intense reproduction and also generate toxic proteins.

 The toxic proteins change the sodium ionic pressure in the intestine which then allows over a gallon of water and electrolytes to flood out of the body within hours.
-The massive dehydration creates shock from low blood pressure and rapid death.

 By all accounts, the most effective treatment is rehydration.
 Vaccines are being discontinued, and antibiotics seem to have limited benefit.